 As a leader, you make decisions and manage employees, of course, but you are also a de facto cultural leader.
 Consciously or not, your manner and behavior transmits a wide range of cultural markers and sets the stage for a healthy or dysfunctional organization.

 It is no wonder then that leadership development is an essential part of cultural transformation.

-Barrett Leadership Development magnifies the effectiveness of leaders by helping them recognize their true cultural impact and embrace an authentic leadership style.
+BVC Leadership Development magnifies the effectiveness of leaders by helping them recognize their true cultural impact and embrace an authentic leadership style.
 Leadership Development cultivates the skills leaders need to: